OursBlanc42/holbertonschool-hbnb/part2/hbnb/README.md

 - AmenityRepository
 - PlaceRepository
 - ReviewRepository

+#### Further information
+As the instructions were rather prescriptive, we wanted to be prepared for any eventuality.
+However, after discussions with SWE, it turned out that amenities would be added to places as next part of the project.
+That's why place creation and update don't handle amenity lists (which are always empty by default, as implemented in the basic Place class template).
+So it's not an oversight, but a deliberate choice to focus on what's expected from the instructions, rather than wasting time implementing things (and potentially causing more bugs) that aren't required.

 ### Usage Examples
 Find below some examples with cURL (you can also use software like Postman or use the web user interface SwaggerUI)